 National Philanthropy: Although founded as a social Fraternity, Pi Kappa Alpha engages in a variety of philanthropic events throughout the year to benefit the community and various other foundations.
 The brothers of the Mu Chapter raise money for the Southeastern Firefighters Burn Foundation, the Ryan Merrick Scholarship, and the Kyle Allen Scholarship.

-For more information about the Mu Chapter of Pi Kappa Alpha, please contact Collins Shirley, firstname.lastname@example.org.
+For more information about the Mu Chapter of Pi Kappa Alpha, please contact Collins Shirley at firstname.lastname@example.org.

 Interested in joining a fraternity at Presbyterian College?
 If so, click HERE for information about fraternity recruitment.